Dating Questions And Answers To Help You Succeed

 When should we kiss?

 The first kiss is a dating trope as old as time.
 It can seal the deal or make things extremely awkward.
-In a perfect world, we would ask if we could kiss them beforehand, and if they say no, it'd be no big deal.
+In a perfect world, we would ask if we could kiss them beforehand, and if they said no, it'd be no big deal.
 Many of us feel scared of asking directly, even though we know that consent is an important part of romance and dating.
 So, when should the first kiss happen?
 First date?
 Second?
 Third?

 In most cases, you're not going to end up breaking up with your date without causing some negative emotions.
 They invested time into dating you, and maybe they like you, so they aren't going to walk away without at least some kind of disappointment.